 Arsalan Khattak

 Is Temporal finally here?

-Firefox has experimental support in the Nightly version, and the @js-temporal/polyfill and temporal-polyfill libraries allow you to experiment with Temporal in your projects.
+The @js-temporal/polyfill and temporal-polyfill libraries provide cross-browser compatibility for the remaining browsers.
 You can contribute to the proposal by reporting bugs or suggesting ideas in the Temporal proposal GitHub repo.

 When Temporal is finally here, it will make working with dates, times, time zones, and calendars much more pleasant.
-You’ll have clearer, less buggy code, and less dependency on date-handling libraries.
+You’ll have clearer, less buggy code and fewer dependencies on large date-handling libraries.
 Here at Bryntum, we use the Date object for time zone support in our components.
 We plan on using Temporal instead for time zone support once it’s ready, which will drastically simplify our implementation.

+Arsalan Khattak